JCAC SPONSORED GROUPS

 - Turn off fans and/or air conditioners when you leave the room.

-- All users of the Fitness Facility must sign a Release and Waiver in the prescribed form as a condition to using the Fitness Facility (contact the Education Office).
+- All users of the Fitness Center must sign a Release and Waiver in the prescribed form as a condition to using the Fitness Facility (contact the Education Office).

-- The Co-op shall have the right to terminate the right of any person to use the Fitness Facility at any time.
+- The Co-op shall have the right to terminate the right of any person to use the Fitness Center at any time.

 - The Co-op reserves the right to amend, supplement and otherwise modify these Rules and Regulations at any time.